MillionEyes/web-traffic-workstation/README.md

 ## Components:
 ## Frontend
-A NodeJS app which opens a socket connection to the backend server.
+A NodeJS app which initiates a socket connection to the backend server.

 1. Navigate to frontend directory in terminal
 2. Run "npm install"